Complete Book Marketing Plan

 Your timeline allows you to break down the big and complicated task of marketing your book into smaller, achievable individual goals.

 Here’s a generic timeline with a twelve-week work-back plan.
-Meaning this timeline begins when you have 12 weeks until your book’s planned launch day and lists tasks to get you to the launch date.
+This timeline begins when you have 12 weeks until your book’s planned launch day and lists tasks to get you to the launch date.

 12 WeeksContact reviewers/bloggersContact local bookstoresFinalize cover and graphic designs